erjosito/azure-wan-lab/README.md

 * Instance0: private IP 192.168.0.4, public IP 1.2.3.4
 * Instance1: private IP 192.168.0.5, public IP 5.6.7.8

-You must use the public IP to establish the VPN tunnel, and the private IP for your BPG adjacency.
+You must use the public IP to establish the VPN tunnel, and the private IP for your BGP adjacency.
 Make sure that you do not mix the values.
-For example, if you establish a VPN tunnel to Instance0 and over that tunnel you try to establish a BGP adjacenty to 192.168.0.5, that will not work.
+For example, if you establish a VPN tunnel to Instance0 and over that tunnel you try to establish a BGP adjacency to 192.168.0.5, that will not work.

 Notice that you can connect to both instances at the same time for redundancy.
 We will see that later in the lab.